777arc/textbook/content/noise.rst

  plt.show()

 .. image:: ../_static/noise_iq.PNG
-   :scale: 80 %
+   :scale: 60 %
    :align: center

-It looks how we would expect; a random blob centered around 0 + 0j.
+It looks how we would expect; a random blob centered around 0 + 0j, i.e. the origin.
 Just for fun, let's try adding noise to a QPSK signal to see what the IQ plot looks like:

 .. image:: ../_static/noisey_qpsk.PNG
-   :scale: 70 %
+   :scale: 60 %
    :align: center

 Now what happens when the noise is stronger?

 .. image:: ../_static/noisey_qpsk2.PNG
-   :scale: 60 %
+   :scale: 50 %
    :align: center

 We are starting to get a feel why transmitting data wireless isn't that simple, we want to send as many bits per symbol as we can, but if the noise is too high then we will get erroneous bits on the receiving end.